 The supreme combination of power and wealth can alleviate you to acquire anything under this sun.
-So a lawyer who has millions at his dispose can place a finger on any car and acquire it too.
+So a lawyer who has millions at his disposal can place a finger on any car and acquire it too.
 John O’Quinn, an attorney from Houston has a very eclectic car collection, and he’s not shy about opening his wallet to add to it.
-This man who made a fortune in a multibillion dollar Texas tobacco settlement spent $335,000 on a Batmobile used in the film “Batman Forever.”
+This man who made a fortune in a multibillion-dollar Texas tobacco settlement spent $335,000 on a Batmobile used in the film “Batman Forever.”
 His other purchases at the auction included $250,000 for a 1938 Cadillac Town Car used by Pope Pius XII and $290,000 for a 1941 Packard limousine used by President Franklin D. Roosevelt.
 He also purchased the “Celebrity Gallardo” at the Kruse International collector car auction.
 The celebrity-signed 2005 Lamborghini Gallardo for $500,000 also made it to his garage.

-The Lamborghini, donated by the manufacturer, was signed by Regis Philbin, Hugh Hefner, Paula Abdul, Will Ferrell, Bruce Willis and others as part of a fundraiser for the Child Safety Network.
-The money from the sale benefits the group, which develops educational programs aimed at preventing child abuse, abduction, exploitation and injury.
+The Lamborghini, donated by the manufacturer, was signed by Regis Philbin, Hugh Hefner, Paula Abdul, Will Ferrell, Bruce Willis, and others as part of a fundraiser for the Child Safety Network.
+The money from the sale benefits the group, which develops educational programs aimed at preventing child abuse, abduction, exploitation, and injury.
 O’Quinn paid $690,000 at a Kruse auction in Las Vegas last year for a 1975 Ford Escort GL once owned by Pope John Paul II.